Sluthub/.github/profile/README.md

-# Sluthub - Your favotite streaming site
+# Sluthub - Your favorite streaming site

 Sluthub is a place, a streaming site where you can find everything you need.
 If something doesnt exist you can just request it.